 With a solid and growing foundation of support throughout the province, the Living Wage Campaign is receiving endorsements from several city councils and school boards.

 In 2010, the City of New Westminster became the first to pass a living wage bylaw, which went into effect on January 1, 2011.
 Several similar initiatives are underway across the province.
-And in April 2012, School District 69 (Parksville/Qualicum) became the first school district to implement a living wage policy for all staff, contractors and service providers.

 Today, many organizations and groups now acknowledge that living wages are key to addressing homelessness, poverty and other challenges in their communities.
 And they are working in coalition to create a strong voice in support of living wages for all.